-The options required for switchover include the --master option to specify the existing master, the -new-master option to specify the candidate slave (the slave to become the new master), and either the --slaves option to list the considered slaves in the topology or the --discover-slaves-login option to provide the user name and password to discover any slaves in the topology that are registered and connected to the master.
+The options required for switchover include the --master option to specify the existing master, the --new-master option to specify the candidate slave (the slave to become the new master), and either the --slaves option to list the considered slaves in the topology or the --discover-slaves-login option to provide the user name and password to discover any slaves in the topology that are registered and connected to the master.

 The failover command requires only the --slaves option to explicitly list all of the slaves in the topology because it is expected that the master is down when this command is used.
+It does not use the --discover-slaves-login option and an error is presented if the user tries to include it.